Backroads Trip Leaders: FAQs & Answers

 - What if I only really want to work in one location?

 If you have expertise in a particular region where Backroads runs trips, this works well.
-As a matter of fact Backroads is motivated to find qualified local leaders, who can offer our guests an insider's perspective, in ALL of the regions where we're running trips.
-Please tell us during the phone interview if you have a strong desire to lead only in one area.
-Note that we cannot guarantee work exclusively in one area and our company needs, as well as creating the best possible guest experiences, dictate leader schedules.
+Backroads is motivated to find qualified local leaders who can offer our guests an insider's perspective in ALL of the regions where we're running trips.
+Please tell us during the interview if you have a strong desire to lead only in one area.
+Please note that we cannot guarantee work exclusively in one area as our company needs, as well as creating the best possible guest experiences, dictate leader schedules.

 - What if I prefer to work somewhere other than the region where I live?